 In addition, under applicable federal and state unfair competition laws, including the California Consumer Legal Remedies Act, and U.S. Federal Trade Commission regulations, we are required to accurately identify product offerings, not make misleading claims on our platforms, and use qualifying disclosures where and when appropriate.
-We are particularly subject to the risks associated with our discounting pricing practices as a result of the aggressive judicial interpretations of deceptive pricing laws, particularly in California, which has led to numerous class action settlements by online and brick-and-mortar retailers over the past few years.
+We are particularly subject to the risks associated with our discounting pricing practices as a result of the aggressive judicial interpretations of deceptive pricing laws, particularly in California, which has led to numerous class action settlements by online and brick-and-mortar retailers in the past.
 For example, Newegg was named as the defendant in a putative class action accusing it of violating the False Advertising Law, the Unfair Competition Law and the Consumer Legal Remedies Act by using allegedly deceptive list prices with allegedly overstated discounts for our products.
-While the trial court had sustained without leave to amend our demurrer to such lawsuit, in July 2018, a California appellate panel reversed the trial court's judgment and reinstated the action against us.
-This matter is still pending as of the date of this annual report.
-There can be no assurance that we will be able to prevail in the foregoing action or that we will be able to settle the dispute on terms favorable to us.
-Any adverse outcome of the foregoing class action or other lawsuits challenging deceptive pricing against us could have a material adverse effect on our reputation, business and financial condition.
+This matter was dismissed by the court on September 18, 2023 for failure to prosecute.
+An adverse outcome in any other lawsuits challenging deceptive pricing against us could have a material adverse effect on our reputation, business and financial condition.